 About the Hampton Roads Planning District Commission

 The HRPDC provides assistance on local and regional issues pertaining to economics, physical and environmental planning, emergency management and transportation.
-The Commission represents more than 1.7 million people who live in the cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach and Williamsburg, and the counties of Gloucester, Isle of Wight, James City, Southampton, Surry and York.
+The Commission represents more than 1.7 million people who live in the cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach and Williamsburg; the counties of Gloucester, Isle of Wight, James City, Southampton, Surry and York; and the Town of Smithfield.